 This is a challenging trek and we recommend it only for experienced trekkers or people with a reasonably good physical condition.
 Expect to carry your personal pack with what you need while trekking.
 Our porters will carry everything else.

 The first couple of days on the trek is at a relatively low altitude, and will be hot.
 The forest in the valley provides some much welcomed shade, as we move along the rugged trails through the terraced farmland.
-We enter the National park on the first day, -What National Park - and all capitals including Park in this case.
+We enter the National park on the first day, Makalu-Barun National Park.

 From here on the trekking gets tougher as we start climbing towards Shipton La Pass, which we will pass on the fourth day.
 Climbing up through the forest onto the ridge, we pass numerous small streams and lakes.
 The trail towards the pass is demanding, but we are rewarded with marvelous views of Chamlang (7321m), Peak 6 (6,524m) and Peak 7 (6,758m).